fzero/lhl-lectures/w6d5-js-prototypes/README.md

 ```

 In reality, JS classes are simply _syntatic sugar_ for prototypes - in other words, prorotypes are **always** used internally to implement OOP features.
 You don't need to worry about this 99% of the time, but it doesn't hurt to be aware of it.

+## Code

+You can find a simple OOP code example inside [`/code`](code) showing off simple concepts like inheritance, getters and setters.